thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PRICING.md

 ---

 In order for US-Dollar-based application rules to function properly, the protocol needs to be able to determine the price of each asset.
-There are two ways to accomplish this: the protocol provided example and a custom pricer.
+There are two ways to accomplish this: the protocol provided example and a third-party pricer.

 ### NFT Pricing Module